docker/30.0.0

 Improvements

-- Security - Docker is now deployed with TLS certificates.
-This was made very simple to add thanks to
+• Security - Docker is now deployed with TLS certificates.
+This was made very simple to add thanks to bosh2 ability to generate certificates locally or via credhub.

-manifest assumes you’ll want many Docker VMs and so includes thecf-subway
+• Clusters - the manifests/broker/docker-broker.yml manifest assumes you’ll want many Docker VMs and so includes the cf-subway broker by default, and deploys 3 docker host VMs by default.

-CLI, BOSH Links, and BOSH Cloud Config.
+• BOSH 2.0 - you’ll be fully supported by bosh2 CLI, BOSH Links, and BOSH Cloud Config.
 You’ll feel cooler.
 More awesome.
 You’ll probably be more generous and good spirited.
 You’ll pick up little bits of trash that you see on the street.
 You’ll probably become fitter and healthier too.
-I don’t have these results demonstrated in the CI system so your milage may vary. - CI - the whole project is now covered by a CI system.
+I don’t have these results demonstrated in the CI system so your milage may vary.

 How CI looks today: